 - Consistent punctuation.
 Consider your article as a chapter in a much larger book.
 Thus punctuation should be consistent throughout the blog.
 A long dash (instead of two hyphens) should have a space on either side.
 The website will close the gap for you.
 Use a short dash (not a hyphen) when specifying a range of numbers like 2–4.
 This site uses curly quotes instead of inch marks.
 Unless the word “percent” begins a sentence, use the % symbol.
 Single space between sentences.
 Follow standard rules for use of italics.

 - Article and paragraph length.
 Some grammar rules have changed during the internet era.
-Short paragraphs are appealing on the narrow width of a smartphone.
-They may look anemic on a wide screen desktop computer.
-Two to four sentences represents a comfortable length for most digital devices.
+Short paragraphs are appealing on narrow-width smartphones.
+They may look anemic on a widescreen desktop computer.
+Two to four sentences represent a comfortable length for most digital devices.

 Aim for article length between 500 and 1000 words.
 The only reason to read longer health articles is that it addresses a problem a visitor is researching.
 Most readers prefer short articles.

 - Minimize passive voice.
 The English language permits the combining of present and future events in the same sentence, using the passive voice.
 Bad example: This weakens the forcefulness and will be discouraged by grammar checkers.
 Good example: Grammar checkers discourage this since it weakens the forcefulness.

 - Check grammar.
 Grammar is subjective so apps that verify grammar offer different suggestions.
 Hemmingway Editor highlights a half dozen common grammatical faux pas.
 It does not correct spelling or suggest how to rephrase complex sentences.
 Some writers prefer Grammarly.
 Though helpful, total dependence upon such apps can still result in verbose, grammatically correct, uninteresting articles.
 Your point of view and writing style should come through.